fourwallsstudio/T3D/README.md

 ## Technologies, Libraries, APIs

-On top of vanilla JavaScript, HTML, and CSS, T3D was built using React/Redux for realtime rendering, Three.js for rendering in 3D and Howler.js for music and sound effects.
+On top of vanilla JavaScript, HTML, and CSS, T3D was built using React/Redux for realtime rendering, Three.js for rendering in 3D and Howler.js for music.

 ![image of view layout](/docs/screenshots/tetris_view.png)